-During the fiscal years ended September 30, 2021, 2022, and 2023, the Funds paid the following approximate amounts in brokerage commissions.

-Brokerage commissions paid by a fund may be substantially different from year to year for multiple reasons, such as market volatility, cash flows, portfolio turnover or changes to the securities that make up a fund's target index.
+During the fiscal years ended October 31, 2021, 2022, and 2023, the Fund paid the following approximate amounts in brokerage commissions.
+Brokerage commissions paid by a fund may be substantially different from year to year for multiple reasons, such as cash flows or portfolio turnover.